We don't live in the midwest either!!!

 Be A Naturalist is best suited for children in (2nd - 5th), but can be used for younger and older children as well.
-Our sample (available on the homepage) includes a scope of covered topics that should give you a good idea if it is suitable for your children.
+Our sample (available here) includes a scope of covered topics that should give you a good idea if it is suitable for your children.

 A Year Of Discovery is geared towards elementary grades (1st - 6th), but is flexible enough to be used by older and younger siblings as well.

 At this time, we offer a digital, interactive pdf.